 Women-Only Self Defense Class in Sequim

 NOTE: We strongly encourage all participants to take the “Introduction to Women’s Self-Defense” class before taking the other classes.
-HOWEVER, it is NO LONGER a required prerequisite!!!!
-At some point, it’s important to take the Intro class, even if it doesn’t end up being the first SD class you take with us.
+HOWEVER, it is NOT required!!!
+At some point, it’s important to take the Intro, even if it doesn’t end up being the first SD class you take with us.

 INTRODUCTION TO WOMEN’S SELF-DEFENSE